mattstraczek/flights_final_project/feedbacks/ProposalFeedbacks.md

 it the same way you described the other two.
 Speficially, this means you need to specify the input, output, run time, and preferrably a brief discussion on some implementation details.

 **Timeline** Looks fine to me.

+### Grade update
+Sophisticated (100%).
+Since a 10% regrade penalty is applied, the actual grade is 90%.
+Your project is approved, please move onto the development phase, don't forget to update your development log weekly.